There are cases you might want to remove bad backlinks from Google.

 You can click on any domain to see to which pages on your site it links to.

-Optional: You can click Download this table to export the details as a CSV file (Excel sheet) or Google Docs.
+Optional: You can click Export Data to export the details as a CSV file (Excel sheet) or Google Docs.

 That was the easy part.

 What you need to do now is to analyze each link and make a decision as to whether you want to keep it or drop it.

 A few tips to help you in your decision: